lyhistory/lyhistory.github.io/docs/vuepress/docs/biography/edu/adult/Oral_and_Writing_Business.md

 Hi X, quick heads-up.
 We need a new page—basically a clone of the PFMI page.
 XX will share the UI specs and content.
 One key thing: instead of an upload feature, just pull the files directly from the server (e.g., wp-content/uploads/xxx).
 I’ll set up a cron job to drop the files there.

 #### project test
+DB restored.
+Starting services now.
+Please don't test yet—I need to observe the job engine.
+If no issues, we can continue testing tomorrow.

+Hi [xxx], I ran into an issue when I tried to flip the clear date.
+It seems I've found the first serious problem introduced by our Spring Boot upgrade.
+The drastic changes in JDK and Spring Boot versions appear to have altered the underlying classpath loading mechanism.
+As a result, even though we can compile the Java program without any issues, it might crash in certain code branches triggered by various scenarios.

+The issue is really interesting — I've never seen this kind of problem before.
+Basically, we compiled the upgraded Spring Boot program without any issues, but it seems there's some kind of lazy loading mechanism at play.
+So at runtime, it can't find the actual methods.

 hi  i got a qn about the redhat upgrade UAT. part of the test that ops team feel is required is to test if trades and position account can flow in xxx. can i check if the test environment of xxx can receive the trades and position accounts from xx test environment?
 <= not ready yet
 ok no hurry. so when it is ready, xxx can receive?